DaReamz/Guild/README.md

 *Updated image preview links.

-/ / / For installation in Visual Studio Code on Windows.
+/ / / Installation Guide for Visual Studio Code.

 Follow this for each and every Shape to be deployed.
 /
 /
-/
+(Can optionally be deployed on a Virtual Machine such as Google Cloud or Oracle) /